typescript-package/affix/README.md

 **version**: v3.0.0

-A **lightweight** TypeScript library for the affix - prefix, suffix, infix and circumfix.
+A **lightweight** TypeScript library for different kind of affixes.

 <br>